Late summer cactus foraging

 The secret to how to harvest prickly pear?
 We picked the ripe fruit by twisting the tuna slightly with the tongs to break it off the paddle.
 We picked one fruit at a time to fill our galvanized buckets that we carried with us as we meandered around the ranch situated in the Sonoran Desert.

 In about one hour our buckets were full and heavy and we were ready to get out of the sun.
 Just before noon the other prickly pear foragers and I reconvened in one of the ranch’s commercial kitchens to help Executive Sous Chef Janet Hoogasian prepare the raw fruit pods.
+She will show us how to prepare a prickly pear.

 |Executive Sous Chef Janet Hoogasian|